sheelasenga/WeatherAPIProject/README.md

 WeatherModel - This class contains the data types.

-WeatherCallManager - this class was used to make API requests and get response.
+WeatherCallManager - This class was used to make API requests and get response.

 WeatherAPIService - This class calls the deserialize method which is in the WeatherDTO class.